madewithlinux/refsheets/csce441.md

 	* compact
 	* allows multiple transforms to be composed to single matrix (efficient)
 	* if you have 3 points and those 3 points after some transformation, you can solve for the transformation
-		* TODO assuming it is an affine transform?
+		* result is matrix
+			* means that you can only sovle for affine transforms
 		* TODO do we need to know how to solve that on the exam?
 * TODO how much of the transformation equations do we need to know?